 Many people visit Vietnam to learn more about the Vietnam War.
 Saigon or Ho Chi Minh City as it now known featured heavily during this conflict and you will find many historical places in Ho Chi Minh City that will give you an insight into these tragic events.

-Although the Vietnam War played a part in Ho Chi Minh City’s past, the city of today is vibrant and modern, where French colonial buildings stand side by side sleek futuristic skyscrapers, a city that looks firmly to the future.
+Although the Vietnam War played a part in the city’s past, the city of today is vibrant and modern, where French colonial buildings stand side by side sleek futuristic skyscrapers, a city that looks firmly to the future.

 We enjoyed our time exploring Ho Chi Minh City and were impressed with the nightlife, shopping, attractions and day to day life of this exciting city.
 Here are the best things to do in Ho Chi Minh City Vietnam.

-- 10 Living in Ho Chi Minh City – District 2
+- Longer stays in Ho Chi Minh City – District 2

-- 11 Things to do in Ho Chi Minh City Summary
+- Last Words on things to do in Ho Chi Minh City

 Where is Ho Chi Minh City